 I am originally from Newcastle upon Tyne in England, and was brought up in a family with no particular country leanings.
-Although I went riding and pony trekking regularly as a child, I was a late starter to walking.
-When I went on my first proper country walks aged 18, they made a huge impression on my young, urban sensibilities.
+Although I went riding and pony trekking regularly as a child, I was a late starter to walking, apart from the odd bimble along the coast.
+When I went on my first Northumberland hill walks aged 18, they made a huge impression on my young, urban sensibilities.

 In my twenties I moved to London, but my thoughts would sometimes turn to the Cheviot Hills and the wild Northumbrian countryside.
 As fate would have it, a divorce later brought me back up north to be near my family.
 After a couple of years I moved to the Scottish Borders where I began walking, riding and cycling on both sides of the border.